Beyond-Better/bb/docs/development/styling_dynamic_content.md

 ### 7. Usage Guidelines

 1. Prefer static solutions when possible:
-   - Use predefined components from TOOL_TAGS
+   - Use predefined components from TOOL_TAGS_BROWSER
    - Add commonly used styles to Tailwind config
    - Create semantic classes for repeated patterns